 One island, five museums.
 That is what Berlin’s Museum Island has to offer its guests.
 Locally known as Museumsinsel, it is a treasure trove for history and cultural buffs out there.
 The five museums feature works from notable artists and treasures that date back to the time of Byzantium and Ancient Egypt.

 According to John Strang, a Scottish historian, it would take several days in order to see all of the artistic treasures on display at the five museums on this island.
 But when Strang made this pronouncement, there was only one museum on the island – Museum of the Ancient World.
-Over the years four new museums were built and they each had their own treasures to offer, giving more culturally significant to this island, which eventually earned the attention from UNESCO.
+Over the years four new museums were built and they each had their own treasures to offer, giving more culturally significant to this island, which eventually earned the attention of UNESCO.

 Below are the museums that make up the museum complex in Berlin:

 The Altes Museum (Old Museum): This museum was built and completed in 1830.
-It was built for after the orders of Karl Friedrich Schinkel.
+It was built from the orders of Karl Friedrich Schinkel.

 The Neues Museum (New Museum): This museum was completed in 1859 and was designed by a student of Schinkel – Friedrich August Stuler.
 This museum was destroyed during the Second World War but was rebuilt and re-opened in 2009.

 The Alte Nationalgalerie (Old National Gallery): This museum was completed in 1876 following the designs created by Stuler.
 This museum is where you will find exhibits of 19th-century art from Joachim Wagener after he donated them to the museum.

 The Bode Museum: This museum is located on the northern tip of the island.
 It was officially opened at the onset of the 20th century.
 It is best known for its sculpture collection, as well as treasures from the Byzantine and Late Antique art.